Sample Collection Video

 - Let gravity help you!
 Keep your hand below your chest and point your finger downward toward the collection device, which will help the drops fall into the collection device.

-At the end of your test, your sample should look like this:
+At the end of your test, your sample should look like the acceptable sample shown below:

-If your sample does not look like the picture, please send an email to firstname.lastname@example.org.
+If your sample does not look like the picture above send an email to firstname.lastname@example.org.

 Sample collection help